wbolster/sanest/doc/index.rst

 ========

 Both :py:class:`sanest.dict` and :py:class:`sanest.list` are
-thin wrappers around a regular ``dict`` or ``list``, providing new features, but not changing the data structure in any way, which in practice means that the overhead of using ``sanest`` is relatively small.
+thin wrappers around a regular ``dict`` or ``list``.
+All container operations (getting, setting, and so on) accept both regular and ``sanest`` containers when those are passed in by the application, and transparently ‘wrap’ any lists or dictionaries returned to the application.

+or nested structures,
+only the outermost ``dict`` or ``list`` is wrapped: the nested structure is not changed in any way.
-Internally, nested structures are just as they would be in regular Python.
+In practice this means that the overhead of using ``sanest`` is very small, since internally all nested structures are just as they would be in regular Python.
-``sanest`` adds a thin layer on top to provide a nice API to applications using it, and ‘wraps’ any container values it returns on the way out.

 **Wrapping existing containers.      **
 The :py:class:`sanest.dict` and :py:class:`sanest.list` constructors